Timothysit/swc-dataclub-march-2020/main.md

  - (Lucas thinks they are lying somewhere)
  - linear
+ - not dynamical
- - Joana and Maneesh has a different tensor method
+ - Joana and Maneesh have a different tensor method

 </div>

 <!--v-->